Georgia Lemon Law For New Cars & Other Vehicles

 When we evaluate your lemon law rights for a new vehicle, we will review all your repair orders and all other documentation that is important to your lemon law case.
 We have handled hundreds of new car lemon law claims, 99% settle without having to go to trial.

 You can watch the video for a brief overview of your Georgia Lemon Law rights.
-If you have suspect you are driving a new car lemon in a different state, please visit YourLemonLawRights for a free consultation.
+If you suspect you are driving a new car lemon in a different state, please visit YourLemonLawRights for a free consultation.